 To cook it well, there must be a special recipe.
-Horse organs are cleansed, cut and then marinated with spices.
+Horse organs are cleansed, cut, and then marinated with spices.
 The traditional spice used for Thang Co is usually salt, cardamom, cinnamon, and chopped lemon leaves.
 Then put them all in a large pan, which uses horse fat to fry.
 Once the meat has set, the cook adds water and simmers over high heat for a few hours.
 Thang Co is an indispensable dish in every Ha Giang upland market.

 2. Xoi Ngu Sac

 Xoi Ngu Sac (five-colored sticky rice) is a delicious dish that visitors to Ha Giang should enjoy.
-Glutinous rice is mixed with different types of forest leaves to create beautiful color and a very fragrant smell.
+Glutinous rice is mixed with different types of forest leaves to create beautiful colors and fragrant smells.
 Five striking colors of this dish represents five elements, namely Metal, Wood, Water, Fire, and Earth.
 The green color comes from galangal leaves, ginger or pineapple leaves.
 Purple takes its tone from rosemary leaves, San San leaves, or black rice leaves.
 Yellow is from turmeric.
 Orange comes from gac fruit.
 White comes from the original sticky rice

 Encapsulated in a delicious five-color sticky rice dish that is the most quintessential of the Ha Giang plateau.
 Do not forget this fascinating dish if you have the opportunity to come to Ha Giang!

 3. Men Men

 Men Men is a unique dish from name to taste, which is made from pounded corn.
 This dish is often eaten with wild types of soup such as vegetable soup, meat soup.

 A bowl of Men Men is only 15.000 VND.
 You can buy these at any Ha Giang markets.
 Eating Men Men in the evening is most appropriate.
 However, this is a seasonal dish.
 So you can only enjoy Men Men during the corn harvest.